JGCRI/gcam-doc/gcam-build.md

 export JARS_LIB="${HOME}/gcam-core/libs/jars/*"
 export EIGEN_INCLUDE="${HOME}/gcam-core/libs/eigen"
 ```
+Note: You may need to rename BaseX jar.
+Model interface expects version 9.5.2, if it's not already named BaseX-9.5.2.jar then make the change.

 ### 4.2 Building with Xcode
 Mac users who would like to use the Xcode integrated development environment must have it installed (available from the Apple App Store), however a recent version with C++ 14 support is required.
 Xcode version 8.1+ have been known to work.
 Users can find the project file under `<GCAM Workspace>/cvs/objects/build/xcode3/objects.xcodeproj`.
 Once open you should change the `Scheme` to build the `Release` target.
 You can find the scheme settings here: